projectKAIRA/KAIRA/README.md

 # K.A.I.R.A
 **Knowledge-Aware Inbox Response Automation**

-An AI-powered email monitoring system built for **Lee Spring**.
+An AI-powered email monitoring system built for manufacturers.
 KAIRA watches a Microsoft Outlook inbox, classifies incoming emails using Claude AI, extracts structured Purchase Order data from PDF attachments, and routes each message to the appropriate Slack channel — automatically.

 ---